 If you'd been following our Android 5.0 Lollipop update coverage, you'd know that there were some significant delays in the rollout of the Android 5.0 Lollipop update for the Nexus 5.
-This is now all a thing of the past, as the Nexus 5 has just started receiving the Android 5.0.1 Lollipop update, and you can find out what it's all about below.
+This is now all a thing of the past, as the Nexus 5 has now received the Android 5.0.1 Lollipop update, and you can find out what it's all about below.
+Update: Even though the Nexus 7 (2013) and Nexus 10 got the Android 5.0.2 update last week, there's still no sign of it for the Nexus 5.
+So what gives?

 - Android 5.0.1 Lollipop update: when will my device get it?

-Check your Settings > about phone > software update page to see if your device is ready for the update.
+If you haven't yet made the jump to Android 5.0.1, check Settings > About Phone > Software Update to see if your device is ready for the update.
 If it's not, there's nothing stopping you from installing the Android 5.0.1 Lollipop factory image yourself.
 Skip the wait and go to the Google Developers factory image page right now and get flashing.

 Root the Nexus 5 on Android Lollipop